-Dr. Edward Coyle of The University of Texas in Austin determined average values of oxygen consumption by cyclists to develop a table to estimate the approximate caloric equivalence between running and cycling.
-He found that if you ride 20 miles at 15 mph, you burn 620 calories (20 miles X 31 calories per mile = 620 calories).
-Take the 620 calories and divide them by 110 calories per mile for running and you get 5.63 miles to burn the same number of calories.
+If you want to understand the math, Dr. Edward Coyle of the University of Texas in Austin has made the calculations easy by providing conversion factors for different riding speeds.
+First he determined average values of oxygen consumption by cyclists to estimate the approximate caloric equivalence between running and cycling.
+For example, riding 20 miles at 15 mph causes you to burn 620 calories (20 miles X 31 calories per mile = 620 calories).
+To find the same value for runners, take the 620 calories and divide them by 110 calories per mile for running and you get 5.6 miles to burn the same number of calories.
 So riding a bicycle 20 miles at 15 miles per hour is equal to running 5.6 miles at any speed.